-Bolster Retail Distribution Capabilities Through Private Exchanges.
+Bolster Retail Distribution Capabilities Through Marketplaces.
 Our solutions help carriers respond to an evolving marketplace in which retail distribution capabilities are increasingly important to attracting and retaining new members.
-Our private exchange platform offers carriers a lower cost direct sales channel to employer groups and individuals.
+Our platform offers carriers a lower cost direct sales channel to employer groups and individuals.
 We offer the ability to sell both healthcare and non-healthcare benefit products in an online shopping environment that serves as an alternative to government-sponsored public exchanges.